gluobe/kubernetes-introduction-labs/lab-08/README.md

 ---

-NAME                              READY     STATUS    RESTARTS   AGE container-info-84dc4f8678-bbcbp   1/1       Running   0          18m
+NAME                              READY   STATUS    RESTARTS   AGE container-info-5d7cdf6cc6-ddnxn   1/1     Running   0          5m
 ```

 Now delete that pod:

 ```
-kubectl delete pod container-info-84dc4f8678-bbcbp -n lab-08
+kubectl delete pods container-info-5d7cdf6cc6-ddnxn
 ```

 If you are quick enough you will we temporary see two pods, one starting/running
 and one terminating/running:

 ```
+kubectl get pods -n lab-08

 NAME                              READY     STATUS        RESTARTS   AGE container-info-84dc4f8678-2m9xm   1/1       Running       0          2s
-container-info-84dc4f8678-bbcbp   0/1       Terminating   0          20m
+container-info-5d7cdf6cc6-ddnxn   0/1       Terminating   0          5m
 ```

-Now visit your application again, this time you should see that the color has
-changed to yellow:
+Now visit your application again, this time you should see that the color has changed to yellow:

 ```
 minikube service container-info -n lab-08